bscotch/rumpus-ce/README.md

 + `rce.patch()`: Shortcut method for sending PATCH requests to Rumpus.
 + `rce.put()`: Shortcut method for sending PUT requests to Rumpus.
 + `rce.delete()`: Shortcut method for sending DELETE requests to Rumpus.

+#### Levelhead

++ `rce.levelhead.aliases.search('bscotch404')`: Get the Levelhead aliases (usernames) for a list of lookup codes.
++ `rce.levelhead.levels.tags()`: Level tags are machine-friendly tokens -- this returns the current set of level tags along with their statistical frequencies across all levels, and their name and description in the requester's language.
++ `rce.levelhead.levels.likes()`: List the users who like a given Levelhead level.
+Resulting array has a `nextPage()` function to simplify paging.
++ `rce.levelhead.levels.favorites()`: List the users who favorited a given Levelhead level.
++ `rce.levelhead.levels.search()`: Search for Levelhead levels.
+Level tags are automatically translated into the requester's preferred language (English fallback).
++ `rce.levelhead.profiles.search()`: Search for Levelhead player profiles.